create test scripts to verify pysim-prog ans sysmo-usim-tool with jenkins

 There is nothing special required for this, other than a public readable git repo, like it is the

 case for sysmo-usim-tool.

-#14 Updated by dexter almost 2 years ago
+#14 Updated by dexter about 2 years ago

 - Assignee changed from dexter to lynxis